UTH HEALTHCARE PVT LTD

 Met Janisha Tablet contains Teneligliptin, which belongs to the class of dipeptidyl peptidase-4 (DPP-4) inhibitors used Met Janisha Tablet is prescribed for the condition of type 2 diabetes when diet and exercise alone cannot control their blood sugar levels.
 It works by blocking the action of DPP-4 (an enzyme that destroys the hormone 'Incretin').
 The enzyme 'Incretins' helps produce more insulin only when required and reduces the liver's blood sugar level when not needed.

-Take Met Janisha Tablet as prescribed by your doctor.
-Your doctor will decide what dose should be taken for better advice, and it can change timely depending upon your medical condition.
-In some cases, you may experience certain common side effects such as headache, hypoglycaemia (low blood glucose levels), upper respiratory tract infection, and nasopharyngitis (infection of nose and throat with common cold).
+Take Met Janisha Tablet as prescribed.
+You are advised to use Met Janisha Tablet for as long as your doctor has prescribed it for you based on your medical condition.
+In some cases, you may experience certain common side effects such as headache, hypoglycemia (low blood glucose levels), upper respiratory tract infection, and nasopharyngitis (infection of the nose and throat with a common cold).
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

 Type 2 Diabetes Mellitus